Canon Inc.: 1970–2009

 In 1971, Canon introduced the Canon F-1, a high-end SLR camera, and the FD lens range.
 In 1976, Canon launched the Canon AE-1, the world's first camera with an embedded micro-computer.

-Canon introduced their Inkjet printer using bubble-jet technology in 1985, one year after Hewlett-Packard.
-In 1987, Canon introduced their Canon Electro-Optical System (EOS), named after the goddess of the dawn, along with the Canon EOS 650 autofocus SLR camera.
+Canon introduced its Inkjet printer using bubble-jet technology in 1985, one year after Hewlett-Packard.
+In 1987, Canon introduced its Canon Electro-Optical System (EOS), named after the goddess of the dawn, along with the Canon EOS 650 autofocus SLR camera.
 Also in 1987, the Canon Foundation was established.
 In 1988, Canon introduced 'Kyosei philosophy'.
 The EOS 1 Flagship Professional SLR line was launched in 1989.
 In the same year the EOS RT, the world's first AF SLR with a fixed, semi-transparent pellicle mirror, was unveiled.

 In 1992, Canon launched the Canon EOS 5, the first-ever camera with eye-controlled AF, and the PowerShot 600, its first digital camera.
-In 1995, Canon introduced the first commercially available SLR lens with internal image stabilization, Canon EF 75-300mm lens f/4-5.6 IS USM.
+In 1995, Canon introduced the first commercially available SLR lens with internal image stabilization, Canon EF 75-300mm lens f/4–5.6 IS USM.
 The Canon EOS-RS was the world's fastest AF SLR camera with a continuous shooting speed of 10 frame/s at the time.
 Based on the EOS-1N, the EOS-1N RS had a fixed, semi-transparent pellicle mirror with a hard coat.
 In 1996, Canon introduced a pocket-sized digital camera with the Advanced Photo System, named ELPH in America and IXUS in Europe.
 Canon entered the digital video camcorder market in 1997.

 In 2004, Canon introduced the XEED SX50 LCD projector.
 Canon introduced its first high-definition camcorder in 2005.

 In November 2009, Canon made a €730 million (US$1.1 billion) all-cash offer for the Dutch printer maker Océ.
 Canon had acquired majority ownership of Océ by March 2010, and completed the acquisition of 100% of shares in Océ by the end of 2011.